I'm Honey!

 I recently wrote a story entitled From Chivas Regal to Ensure: The Transitions of a Charmed Life that resonated with a lot of you.
 Now I will delve further.

 A woman over 50 should consciously commit to remaining honest with her emotions.
+It is important to accept your emotions and your current situation as part of remaining authentic.
 Never wear a mask.
 Authenticity validates truth.
-And of course, be gentle with yourself and show yourself love.
+And of course, be gentle with yourself and show yourself love, accepting your current situation.

 TIME

 Time… ah, a complex issue.
 Personally, I crave immediate answers.
 Even though I know changes take time to process, I resist the slow burn of thoughtful, thorough reflection.
+It can take a few months to truly adjust to big changes.
 Instant gratification beckons!
 (Sharing my truth with you, dear reader!)

 My ultimate concierge constantly reminds me to “slow down and be gentle with your thoughts.
 Take your time and test them.”
 I, in turn, pass his wisdom on to you.
 My friend Gail also reminds me of the true meaning of quality time, you’ll enjoy her take.